nuric/softuni/README.md

 ## FAQ

- - **Why in some parts of the source code are invariants referred to as rules?** We initially referred to invariants as rules in how humans abstract away common patterns as rule.
+ - **Why in some parts of the source code are invariants referred to as rules?** We initially referred to invariants as rules in how humans abstract away common patterns as a rule.
 However, a rule relates to logic and logical constructs.
-Since our motivation stems from a cognitive perspective, to avoid confusion we refrained from using rules, ground rules etc. and call them invariants.
+Since neither the invariant structure needs to be rule-like nor the variables carry logical semantics, we decided to call them invariants.

 ## Built With